 H i s t o r y

-The winery was founded in L’Avellà as the town’s cooperative, producing wines and oil which were exported to Cuba.
+The winery is founded in L’Avellà as a village cooperative, where wines and oils were made and exported to Cuba.

 The Peris family recognizes the high historic value of a small winery and L’Avellà territory’s potential and founds MontRubí, which starts producing cava.

 The Peris family makes a strong bet with a young winemaker, Josep Queralt, who is nowadays still in charge of producing our wines, after more than 30 years.

 The fever of the Olympic Games in Barcelona is boosting the cava industry and MontRubí has lived some plethoric years producing small production cavas, some of which have been awarded by prestigious wine critics.

 After years producing cava and experiencing how the industry was going through a battle of prices, the family decides to change direction and starts with the “Gaintus Project”.
 This was a firm bet to recover the grape variety Sumoll and was a strong backbone in MontRubí’s philosophy.

 MontRubí releases the first 100% Sumoll wine in the world: Gaintus.

 Plantation of our iconic Sumoll vines in vertical training system.

 First vintage of our young monovarietal wines Black & White, nowadays exported to 22 countries.